Is Repetition Language Or Structure

 Addressing the Core Question: Language or Structure?

 The question of whether repetition is primarily a feature of language or structure is ultimately a false dichotomy.
-Repetition isn't solely one or the other; it’s both simultaneously.
+Even so, repetition isn't solely one or the other; it’s both simultaneously.
 It operates on both levels, influencing the meaning and impact of individual words and phrases (linguistic) while simultaneously shaping the organization and flow of sentences, paragraphs, and the whole text (structural).
 It's a dynamic interplay, a testament to the complexity and elegance of human language.

 Types of Repetition and Their Structural/Linguistic Implications